Anapanasati meditation. Mindfulness of breath.

 4: Make sure that you’re relaxed and focused before continuing.
 Once you feel that you are relaxed, focus your mind on your breathing, specifically focusing on the sensation of your breath between your lips and nose.

-If you find that you are struggling to concentrate, count your breaths up to ten (and then start over) or move your focus to a different part of your breathing, a part that appears more clear.
+If you find that you are struggling to concentrate, count your breaths up to ten and then start over.
+Alternatively, move your focus to a different part of your breathing, a part that appears clearer.
 You can also count for the entire meditation if you wish, but this is only for beginners.